This article shows how to to access data that has been shared with you using Delta Sharing.

 How you read data that has been shared securely with you using Delta Sharing depends on whether you received a credential file (the open sharing model) or you are using a Databricks workspace and you provided the data provider with your sharing identifier (the Databricks-to-Databricks model).

 If data has been shared with you using the Delta Sharing open sharing protocol, you use the credential file that you downloaded to authenticate to the data provider’s Databricks account and read the shared data.
-Access persists until the provider stops sharing the data with you.
+Access persists as long as the underlying token is valid and the provider continues to share the data.
+Providers manage token expiration and rotation.
 Updates to the data are available to you in near real time.
 You can read and make copies of the shared data, but you can’t modify the source data.

 To learn how to access and read shared data using the credential file in Databricks, Apache Spark, pandas, and Power BI, see Read data shared using Delta Sharing open sharing (for recipients).